-As a College-educated Young Adult, I Had a Problem with the Bible!
+As a College-educated Young Adult, I Had a Problem Trusting the Bible!

 I did not see it as relevant or reliable.

-It was hard for me to accept the Bible's teachings as trustworthy when I was not sure it was God's Word.
+It was hard for me to trust the Bible's teachings when I was not sure it was God's Word.

 Actually, I wasn't convinced a book that old could be relevant today… until it dawned on me the human heart has the same struggles in my generation that it had two thousand years ago.